mvrcii/vesuvius_challenge_2023/README.md

 ### Hallucination mitigation
-We are quite certain that our model is not prone to hallucination, due to the fact that a patch size of 128x128 is not nearly enough to cover a notable part of a letter.
-Furthermore our predictions match very closely to those that have been shared publicly on the discord by other users.
-The 512x512 model's patch size could in theory be big enough to hallucinate notable parts of letters, but its predictions very closely match those of the 128x128 models.
+We are confident that our model is not prone to hallucination because a patch size of 128x128 is not sufficient to cover a significant portion of a letter.
+Additionally, our predictions closely match those shared publicly on Discord by other users.
+While the 512x512 model's patch size could theoretically lead to hallucination of notable parts of letters, its predictions also closely match those of the 128x128 models.
-We also trained models with a 64x64 resolution, which also confirmed the results found by the other models, but slightly underperforming them due to higher noise content.
+A 64x64 resolution was also trained and confirmed the results of the other models, but underperformed slightly due to higher noise.he results found by the other models, but slightly underperforming them due to higher noise content.